 Next is the paradisical San Sebastian which is famed for surfing, festivals, food, and good vibes.
 We then leave the Basque country and head towards Pamplona which is famed for its controversial “running with the bulls” fiesta before finishing in Zaragoza where we drop the car off.

 Andalucia is pretty much the quintessential Spain.
 It is the home of Flamenco, tapas, and Sherry wine and is famed as a region of 1000 pretty, white, sun-kissed villages.

 Start your trip in Malaga collecting your car from the cities airport (named after Pablo Picasso).
 Head towards the mighty Seville but take a stop off at Ronda to admire the famous bridge.

 Spend a few nights in Seville taking in a flamenco show and the Royal Alcazar (book ahead).
 Afterward, drive over to Cordoba either for a long day trip or an overnight stay.
 Then head to the mighty Granada where you can spend your days exploring the Alhambra (book well ahead!) and evenings enjoying free tapas in the many bars.
 The mountain scenery is stunning up here and there are lots of great day trips to do with the car.

 Then head back towards the coast for some beach time whether it be Marbella, Torremolinos or Almeria there is a beach for everybody.
 Spend at least a day in Malaga itself before returning the car.

 The Big 3: Barcelona, Valencia & Madrid

-Valencia on the coast is the home of Paella and you must try the dish here.
+Staying in Valencia on the coast is a foodie’s dream, the home of Paella and you must try the dish here.
 Valencia also boasts great art museums and a happening nightlife.
 Next up we head towards Spain’s complicated capital city of Madrid after making a little detour to Toledo.